-The Steward, Nick Jefferies, is responsible for the Dining Hall and all dining events in and out of term.
-He is assisted by Paula Dancer, Dining Hall Manager, Simon Shepherd, Supervisor and Stuart Cherry, Hall Assistant.
-If you have any dietary requirements or issues please take the time to introduce yourself to Nick.
-Please do not be late for meals.
+Steve Ramli-Davies is responsible for the Dining Hall and dining events in and out of term.
+He is assisted by Romando Syah, Stuart Cherry, Paula Dancer, and Simon Shepherd, If you have any dietary requirements or issues please take the time to introduce yourself to Steve (and please do not be late for meals).